KeerthanaDayaka/Yamyah/README.md

                  ● Firebase login mechanism to log the user in.
             Step-2
-                 ● ability to login using facebook or google But login with facebook getting error.
+                 ● ability to login using facebook or google But login with facebook getting error.so,i put that in commnet.